Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: The Firing Rebels Problems

-Firing rebels is a byzantine resilient task that is the cornerstone for other byzantine resilient communication primitives, such as consistent broadcast.
-We assume that there exists a START event that can be witnessed by processes at any given time.
-In turn, processes can communicate through messages, and execute a FIRE action.
-In firing rebels we require that if enough correct processes witness a START event, then eventually all correct processes should fire.
-However, in order to prevent trivial solutions, we must also require that a correct agent executes a FIRE action only when a START event occurred at a correct agent.
-In the following, we consider the same settings for firing rebels as Fruzsa et al~\cite{FireTark}.
+In this section, we will apply our communication abstractions to the \emph{firing rebels with relay} (FRR) problem and its simpler variant \emph{firing rebels} (FR), which have been introduced and epistemically analyzed in~\cite{FireTark}.
+They assume a purely asynchronous distributed system with $n \geq 2f+1$ processes, up to $f$ of which may be byzantine faulty, where every process may experience an external event $\START$ at most once, at any time.
+Processes can communicate by exchanging messages, with the goal to eventually execute a special action $\FIRE$ at most once.
+Informally, for FR, it is required that if enough correct processes observe $\START$ in a run, then all correct processes should eventually execute $\FIRE$.
+In order to prevent trivial solutions, however, a correct process may execute $\FIRE$ only when $\START$ occurred at some correct process.
+For FRR, it is also required that if some correct process executes $\FIRE$, all correct processes must eventually do so.
+Note that every correct implementation of FRR needs $n\geq 3f+1$ processes.

-\begin{definition}[Firing rebels] Consider the following conditions on a system with at most $f\geq0$ byzantine processes. \begin{enumerate} \item[C] Correctness: If at least $2f+1$ processes learn that START occurred at a correct agent, then all correct processes perform $FIRE$ eventually.\footnote{Notice that this notion of correctness refers to processes that will never exhibit byzantine behavior.} \item[U] Unforgeability: If a correct process executes FIRE, then START occurred at a correct process. \item[R] Relay: If a correct process executes FIRE, then eventually all correct processes execute FIRE. \end{enumerate} We say that a protocol solves Firing Rebels if any run satisfies correctness and unforgeability.
-Furthermore, we say that a protocol solves Firing Rebels with Relay if it also satisfies the relay property. \end{definition}
+\begin{definition}[Firing rebels problems {\cite[Def.~1]{FireTark}}] A system is consistent with FR for $f\geq0$ when all runs satisfy: \begin{enumerate} \item[(C)] \emph{Correctness}: If at least $2f+1$ processes learn\footnote{This term has been used in \cite {FireTark} to be as generic as possible here.
+In particular, it is satisfied in the case when $2f+1$ processes, correct or not, witness $\START$ locally, as well as in the case where $2f+1$ processes are informed that $f+1$ correct processes have witnessed $\START$ locally.} that $\START$ occurred at a correct process, then all correct processes perform $\FIRE$ eventually. \item[(U)] \emph{Unforgeability}: If a correct process executes $\FIRE$, then $\START$ occurred at a correct process. \end{enumerate} Moreover, the system is consistent with FRR if every run also satisfies: \begin{enumerate} \item[(R)] \emph{Relay}: If a correct process executes $\FIRE$, all correct processes execute $\FIRE$ eventually. \end{enumerate} \end{definition}

+Throughout this paper, when the precondition of (C) is not just vacuously satisfied, we will assume runs where $f+1$ correct processes locally observe $\START$, and that there are $f$ byzantine faulty processes that observe $\START$ locally as well.

-In order to improve the proof for the Firing Rebels characterization, we will state some useful graph theoretic definitions and lemmas.
+We start our considerations by recalling some graph theoretic definitions and lemmas.